Leadership styles, just like everything else, evolve over time.

 What to do now: Caring for your team members the way you do (namely, putting your own needs second) can be downright exhausting.
 Make sure you’re taking care of you, too.
 Check out this article to learn about the warning signs of burnout and get tips for preventing it.

-This ultra-hands-off style of leadership essentially transfers all authority to employees.
+This ultra-hands-off style of leadership is purely delegative, as it essentially transfers all authority to employees.
 You’re always there to hook them up with whatever resources they need, but then you let them run with it while you attend to other matters.
 This means your team members can take more ownership of their roles in creative ways, which can be sooooooo empowering.

-Where it falls short: Lacking clear direction, team members are left wondering what their collective goals are and what’s expected of them as individuals.
-This will leave some people feeling like they’ve been cast adrift, and disillusioned because they don’t have what they need to succeed.
+Where it falls short: Lacking clear direction, group members are left wondering what their collective goals are and what’s expected of them as individuals.
+This will leave some people feeling like they’ve been cast adrift and disillusioned because they don’t have what they need to succeed.

 Get stories like this in your inbox